ETCBC/bhsa/docs/_features/hebrew/2016/0_mql.md

 The good news is the existence of the other tool, [Text-Fabric](https://github.com/ETCBC/text-fabric/wiki).
 This is an **offline** tool based on exactly the same data that powers SHEBANQ.
-The programming researcher can use Text-Fabric as a preprocessing tool for transforming the complex ETCBC data into the formats that are suitable to
+The programming researcher can use Text-Fabric as a preprocessing tool for transforming the complex BHSA data into the formats that are suitable to
 R, spreadsheets, or any format of choice.
-Text-Fabric is open source, downloadable from [github](https://github.com/ETCBC/text-fabric), and the data is downloadable from [text-fabric-data](https://github.com/ETCBC/text-fabric-data).
+Text-Fabric is open source, downloadable from [github](https://github.com/ETCBC/text-fabric), and the data is downloadable from [bhsa](https://github.com/ETCBC/bhsa).

 It can be installed on Mac OSX, Windows and Linux.
 The recommended mode of working with the data is: programming in Python within a Jupyter Notebook.